Mansion & Museums

 The Museum of Hounds & Hunting of North America

-Located in three rooms of the Gov. Davis Mansion, the Museum of Hounds & Hunting of North America preserves the art, artifacts and memorabilia of a centuries-old sporting tradition.
-Seeking to acquire important and valuable artifacts before they are lost, the Museum provides a special place for the preservation and display of the sport’s rich history, and, by developing educational exhibits, promotes public understanding of hunting with hounds.
+Governor Westmoreland Davis and his wife were avid foxhunters and equestrians.
+Founder of the Loudoun Hunt, Davis often hosted elaborate social events celebrating this Virginia tradition.
+In honor of Morven Park's equestrian heritage, the Museum of Hounds & Hunting of North America is located in three rooms of the Morven Park Mansion.
+The museum preserves the art, artifacts and memorabilia of foxhunting and provides a special place for the preservation and display of the sport’s rich history, and, by developing educational exhibits, promotes public understanding of hunting with hounds.
 For more information about the Museum of Hounds and Hunting of North America, visit their website: www.mhhna.org.